 Document currently maintained by Marty Stepp.
-Revisions also made by Cynthia Lee, Victoria Kirst, and Keith Schwarz.
-Thanks to former CS 106 TAs Reid Watson, Jess Fisher, and Danielle Kain for writing our original Qt Creator instructions.
-Last updated 2018/06/24.
+Revisions also made by Chris Gregg, Cynthia Lee, and Keith Schwarz.
+Thanks to former CS 106 TAs Reid Watson, Jess Fisher, Ashley Taylor, and Danielle Kain for writing and revising our original Qt Creator instructions.
+Last updated 2018/09/19 by Marty Stepp.

 Having trouble with your Qt Creator installation?
 Check out our Qt Creator Troubleshooting page.
 Try to search the page (Ctrl+F or Command+F) for the error text you are seeing.